unoti/raytrace-cpp/README.md

 Then go view the ppm file.

 ## Plan
+1. [x] Go through all of *Ray Tracing in One Weekend*
+1. [x] Take a peek at the next 2 Ray Tracing books, in case they give you ideas so good you want to change this plan.
+Ideas in there:
+	* Motion blur- within a single frame, what it looks like when the objects are moving while you take a snapshot
+	* Perlin noise, textures, smoke, other features such as caustics
+	* Good lighting effects, square objects
 1. [.]
-Go through all of *Ray Tracing in One Weekend*
-1. [ ] Take a peek at the next 2 Ray Tracing books, in case they give you ideas so good you want to change this plan
+Save a branch here, in case I want to follow along with the next book.
+1. [ ] Push towards animation.
+Animation prototype:
+	1. Make cleaner abstractions that output a single frame to a specified filename.
+	1. Make a simple animated render as a prototype, that outputs N frames.
+	1. Stitch the frames together using ffmpeg
+1. [ ] Prototype your animations and formulas, perhaps using python or Processing
+1. [ ] Make a low quality preview of your animation in c++
+1. [ ] Make a final render and stitch it together with ffmeg.

+Maybe later:
 1. [ ] Refactor it with easy to use abstractions and clean component decoupling, make it modular
 1. [ ] Add BMP output, or possibly something more compact so you can include the latest render in the readme.
 1. [ ] Animation.
 Select a good modern animated output format, and probably integrate a library for this
-1. [ ] Add SDL
+1. [ ] Add SDL. **Actually** consider using Walnut for both Vulcan + DearIMGUI integrated into a single app.
+See *TheCherno*.
 1. [ ] Add DearIMGUI

 ## Ideas